RESETHACKER-COMMUNITY/Resources/Writeups/javascript.md

       JUICYKEYWORD Such as : token, session api, key, csrf etc

-## Identifying information that may lead to discovery of security issues
+## Automating and Identifying information that might Lead to discovery of security issues -> SSTI, XSS, SQLi, SSRF, Open Redirect, IDOR etc

-   *Sometime Just looking through code can give you endpoints i.e full URLs, relative URL/Paths etc. that potentially lead to admin access file/page/endpoints.*
+   *Sometime Just looking through code can give plenty of information as i have mentioned in *Enumurate Juicy information* but let's focous on fetching full URLs, relative URL/Paths, endpoints, etc. that potentially lead to admin access file/page/endpoints.*

       You can automate this process: